Paludititan: Discovery and naming

-In 2002, a Belgian-Romanian expedition uncovered a sauropod skeleton in the bed of the river Râul Mare, at Nǎlaț-Vad.
+In 2002, a Belgian-Romanian expedition uncovered a sauropod skeleton in the bed of the river Râul Mare, at Nălațvad.
 It was at the time the most complete sauropod skeleton ever discovered in Romania.
-In 2010, the type species Paludititan nalatzensis was named and described by Zoltán Csiki, Vlad Codrea, Cǎtǎlin Jipa-Murzea and Pascal Godefroit.
+In 2010, the type species Paludititan nalatzensis was named and described by Zoltán Csiki, Vlad Codrea, Cătălin Jipa-Murzea and Pascal Godefroit.
 The generic name is derived from Latin palus, "marsh" and Greek Titan.
-The specific name refers to its finding place Nǎlaț-Vad.
+The specific name refers to its finding place Nălațvad.

 The holotype, UBB NVM1, was found in the Hațeg Basin, in a silty mudstone layer of the Sânpetru Formation, dating from the early Maastrichtian.
 It consists of a partial skeleton lacking the skull.
 It contains three dorsal vertebrae, at least nine caudal vertebrae, twelve chevrons, the right half of the pelvis, a left ischium, the lower end of the right thighbone, and two toe claws.
 The remains were not found in articulation but in such close association that it is likely they represent a single individual.

 The describing authors of Paludititan considered the possibility that the skeleton was a specimen of Magyarosaurus dacus, a coeval titanosaurian sauropod sharing the same habitat.
 Overlapping remains were identical.
 On the other hand, they did not show any shared unique traits, synapomorphies, and M. dacus is known from a different location.
 They felt justified to name a separate taxon, pending further discoveries.